drewski90/AWS-Sam-Stripe-Webook/readme.md

-# Stripe Events to SQS Queue
+# Stripe Events to SQS Topic

 This SAM template sets up a complete serverless application to handle webhook events from Stripe, registers the webhook with stripe, and process events as needed.
 It provides a scalable and flexible architecture to integrate with Stripe and handle events efficiently.
 Webhook events from Stripe are published to an SNS (Simple Notification Service) topic.